bramwillemse/bw-home/site/content/_index.md

 ---
 type: "page"
-title: "Home"
+title: "Bram Willemse"
-description: "Bram Willemse - Developer of websites, driver of cars, runner of trails"
+description: "Developer of websites, driver of cars, runner of trails.
+Bram is a senior front-end developer and interaction designer."
 ---

 # Bram Willemse